sannidhi27/cse15l-lab-reports/lab3.md

 find . -perm -600
 These are just a few examples of how you can use the find command in different ways.
 The find command has many more options and can be combined with other commands to perform more complex searches and actions.

 > From this search result I was able to understand more applications of find, and chose a few to use for this lab report.
+I tried
+> out various functions on my own VS Code, and then selected a few for this lab report that provided me with interesting results.
+> Thus, the information I used from this search was implemented in this lab report through the application of the functions provided
+> in my own VS Code.
 ***
 3. can you give me some more options?
 ***